WidgetKing/cpextra/docs/variables/command.md

 Assign | xcmndPosY with SmartShape_1, 10
 ```

-**@syntax** also works.
+**@syntax** can also be used to specify objects by name.
 Say you had three objects on slide:

 - SmartShape_1
 - SmartShape_2
 - SmartShape_3

-You could move all three with the following line of code:
+Since all objects have names beginning with the same pattern, you could move all three at the same time with the following line of code:

 ```
 Assign | xcmndPosY with SmartShape_@, 10
 ```
 ### Get mode use cases
-**Get mode** allows you to read the current vertical position into a variable.
-If you wanted to move **SmartShape_1** to the same vertical position as **SmartShape_2**, you could do so with the following code:
+**Get mode** allows you to read the current vertical Y position of an object and save it into a variable.
+This then allows you to use that value to control the vertical position of another object.
+For example, if you wanted to move **SmartShape_1** to the same vertical position as **SmartShape_2**, you could do so with the following code:

 ```
 Assign | xcmndPosY with MyVar, SmartShape_2